Last updated: February 2022, reviewed by NAMMCO’s Scientific Committee

 Contaminants can affect survival in several ways, including increasing the rates of chronic diseases such as cancers, disrupting the immune system and increasing vulnerability to pathogens and parasites.
 They can also disrupt the reproductive system and decrease reproductive success (DFO 2012).
 While the extent to which contaminants are actually affecting the survival and reproduction at the population level are not known, contaminants are considered to be a major threat to the St Lawrence population (DFO 2012).
-A relatively high incidence of cancerous tumours has been observed in beach-cast carcasses, leading some to link this to environmental contamination (Martineau et al. 2002).
+Some researchers have observed a relatively high incidence of cancerous tumors in beach-cast carcasses of beluga whales, leading some to link this to environmental contamination (Martineau et al. 2002).
 This conclusion is, however, controversial, predominantly because the incidence of cancer in the general population is difficult to infer from the incidence in carcasses (Hammill et al. 2003).

 EFFECTS OF CLIMATE CHANGE

 In recent years, the eastern part of Baffin Bay and Davis Strait has had lighter pack ice cover during the winter and spring.
 Belugas have responded to this by extending their winter distribution farther west and north.
 This also affects the success of hunters in West Greenland as they must range further from the coast to gain access to belugas in light ice years.
 These effects demonstrate the influence of climate change on this stock of belugas and offers hope that this species might be flexible enough to adapt to a rapidly changing climate.